MichelSzekeres/crypto-com-node-api/README.md

 const market = new CryptoComMarket();
 const user = new CryptoComUser();
 ````
+Please check out the sample to explore the package capabilities.

 | Functions | CryptoComMarket | CryptoComUser | Sample |
 | :---: | :---: | :---: | :---: